markcoty/Heart-Attack-Risk-Model/README.md

 1. Project Objective:
 To develop a predictive model using logistic regression and other machine learning techniques to determine the likelihood of patients experiencing a heart attack, based on clinical and diagnostic data.

+Quick overview of results:
+  - Logistic Regression was the most successful model, with accuracy = 0.90 and AUC-ROC = 0.94.
+  - The top predictors were num_major_vessels_1 and _2, and chest_pain_type_2 and -3.

 2. Data Collection and Cleaning
 Objective: Obtain, clean, and understand the dataset to prepare it for analysis and modeling.